This page will help you understand what to expect and what you are committing to.

 Step 6: Learn the result of the exam

-You will need to achieve the pass mark as set by IOR in order to be awarded the ‘Certificate in Operational Risk Management’.
-You will not be provided with the marks awarded for the exam but will be advised of a simple pass or fail.
+The pass mark to be awarded the ‘Certificate in Operational Risk Management’ is 30/50 questions.
+The grade boundaries for the exam will be pass or fail.

 Exam results will only be issued to you, even if you are sponsored by your employer.

 You will receive notification of your score on your Candidate Portal account and if you have passed, an electronic Certificate is issued in PDF format

 In the event you do not pass the exam first time and request a re-sit, then you will need to register again for the exam and secure a new time slot.
 An additional charge applies for re-sits.